mami-project/draft-kuehlewind-plus-problem-statement/draft-kuehlewind-plus-problem-statement.md

 - endpoint control over explicit exposure and detectability of middlebox mangling, and

-- and all this without the requirement for a trust relationship between the endpoints and middleboxes to signal basic semantics as provided today, but potential support to utilize such a relationship if it exists.
+- all this without the requirement for a trust relationship between the endpoints and middleboxes to signal basic semantics as provided today, but potential support to utilize such a relationship if it exists.

 Further requirements for protocol design that also consider purely technical aspects with respect to, e.g., deployability are